Sena Miyake: 2021–22 season: Senior debut

 Miyake was seventh to start the season at the 2021 CS Cup of Austria.

 At the 2021–22 Japan Championships, Miyake finished in sixth place.
 He was named as the third alternate for the Japanese Olympic team and sent to compete at the 2022 Four Continents Championships.
 Miyake finished fourth.
 He then won the silver medal at the Egna Trophy to conclude his season.

 2022–23 season

 Given two Grand Prix assignments, Miyake began the season by placing eighth at the 2022 Skate America.
 At the Grand Prix de France, he placed tenth in the short program, but withdrew before the free program due to illness.
 Miyake then came twelfth at the 2022–23 Japan Championships.

 2023–24 season

 Miyake competed at the 2023–24 Japan Championships, where he placed ninth.

 2024–25 season

 Miyake competed at the 2024–25 Japan Championships, where he finished in sixth place.
 He was subsequently assigned to compete at the 2025 International Challenge Cup, where he won the gold medal.

+2025–26 season

+At the 2025–26 Japan Championships, Miyake finished the event in seventeenth place.